 Cannabis appears to facilitate more healing than its reputation suggests.
 In many states, it is already accessible.
 “It’s legal, it’s affordable, and it can be scaled up to groups—and you can grow it in your backyard,” McQueen points out.
 With his book and training, he’s trying to spread the word as far as possible.
 Because, ultimately, everyone has the right to heal.
 “The gentler we are, the slower we go, the more permission we have to take care of ourselves—the faster we actually move through these transformational processes.”

-Sean Lawlor is a writer, Naropa grad student, and practitioner of flotation therapy in Boulder, CO.
-His interest in non-ordinary states owes great debt to Aldous Huxley, Ken Kesey, and Hunter S. Thompson, and his passion for dreaming draws endless inspiration from Carl Jung and J.K.
+Sean Lawlor is a writer, certified personal trainer, and Masters student in Transpersonal Counseling at Naropa University, in pursuit of a career in psychedelic journalism, research, and therapy.
+His interest in consciousness and non-ordinary states owes great debt to Aldous Huxley, Ken Kesey, and Hunter S. Thompson, and his passion for film, literature, and dreaming draws endless inspiration from Carl Jung, David Lynch, and J.K.
 Rowling.
+For more information or to get in touch, head to seanplawlor.com, or connect on Instagram @seanplawlor.